IIIF/cookbook-recipes/recipe/0202-start-canvas/index.md

 ## Implementation Notes

 This recipe extends [Multiple Related Images (Book, etc.)][0009] by adding the information required by a client to load the Manifest at a specific Canvas.
-This is done by adding the `start` property to the Manifest and specifying the Canvas the client should display on loading.
+This is done by adding the `start` property to the Manifest and specifying the Canvas the client should display on initialization.

 The target of `start` must be a JSON object with `id` and `type` properties, where `type` can be either a Canvas or a Specific Resource with a Selector.
 In this use case, the target type property is a Canvas (`"type": "Canvas"`).